baasbox/docs/RestAPI/Admin/admin_users.rst

 **Returns**:

 -  Code 500: the servers cannot fulfill the request, an internal server error occurred
--  Code 404: both or either users not exist
+-  Code 404: both or either users do not exist
 -  Code 400: the X-BAASBOX-APPCODE contains an invalid application code
 -  Code 400: user :follow is already a friend of :tofollow
 -  Code 400: cannot create followship relationship with internal users